britwon03/mcb185_homework/participation.md

 - Week 10:
 	+ Attended class on Tuesday
 	+ Helped a classmate debug her 48transmembrane.py
-	+ Attended class on Thursday
+	+ started unit 5 and asked a question in class
 	+ Attempt the written live assessement on Tuesday for unit 4
-	+ started unit 5, and asked a question in class
+	+ Class was cancelled on Thursday(hope you feel better Dr. Korf!), so I worked on unit 5
 	+ Total 5 points